 Medical errors represent the third leading cause of death in both countries and claim more lives than stroke, Alzheimer’s, kidney disease, breast cancer, and accidents involving trains, airlines and automobiles, combined.

-More than 40,000 harmful events occur in a U.S. hospital every day (Canada does not make equivalent figures available).
+More than 40,000 harmful events occur in U.S. hospitals every day.
 The chance of being harmed in a hospital setting is placed at one in three, according to a respected study.
-Recently, the prestigious Institute of Medicine (IOM) predicted that most Americans will be the victim of a wrong medical diagnosis in their lifetimes, each with the potential for devastating consequences.
+The prestigious Institute of Medicine (IOM) predicted that most Americans will be the victim of a wrong medical diagnosis in their lifetimes, each with the potential for devastating consequences.

 The costs of these errors and breakdowns in patient safety reach well into the multi-billions of dollars.
 But the emotional harm to families, including the aftermath of events where patients and families seek reasons for what happened and frequently encounter a wall of silence from the hospital involved, is beyond calculation.

-The pages on this site, along with the blog of The Center’s founder and her regular Huffington Post columns, provides a rich background of further information, resources and values that drive our campaign and inform our sense of urgency in championing change and the cause of so many patients and families who have been harmed.
+The pages on this site provide a rich background of further information, resources and values that drive our campaign and inform our sense of urgency in championing change and the cause of so many patients and families who have been harmed.
 Please take the time to learn more about this important challenge.

 Silence and inaction are the bacteria that allow this epidemic of hospital harm to continue.
 If you agree that more needs to be done to end the healthcare virus that is killing patients, devastating families and adding needless costs to our healthcare systems every day, we would like to hear from you.

 Tell us what you think, and how you would like to help.
 Become a champion for better patient safety.
 Join our campaign to Keep Me Safe: Patient & Families 1st.
 Share your story about hospital harm.
 You can change the lives of countless patients and families for the better.
 Maybe even your own.